-University of Colorado Boulder, Aerospace Engineering, '18
+University of Colorado Boulder, Aerospace Engineering, BS/MS '19

-As a Brooke Owens Fellow, Christine worked at Virgin Orbit, as part of the Propulsion Engineering team, working on the liquid rocket engines NewtonThree and NetwonFour.
-She made a graphical user interface for the engine balance, designed and assembled articles for component testing, and modeled development hardware in CAD software.
+As a Brooke Owens Fellow, Christine interned at Virgin Orbit on the propulsion team, working on the liquid rocket engines NewtonThree and NetwonFour.
+She made a graphical user interface for the engine balance tool, designed and assembled articles for component testing, and modeled development hardware in CAD software.

 On campus, Christine worked as a researcher in the Autonomous Vehicle Systems Lab, satellite ground station engineer at the Colorado Space Grant Consortium, and teaching assistant for the aerospace senior capstone sequence.
 She has been involved in the CU Boulder jazz ensemble, intramural badminton, Alternative Spring Breaks volunteer organization, Engineering Honors Program, and Norlin Scholars.
 In previous internships, she built a modular Hall-effect thruster at The Aerospace Corporation in 2016 and worked on advanced development at Blue Origin in 2018.

 In addition to the Fellowship, Christine has been recognized as an Astronaut Scholar, one of AIAA and Aviation Week’s “20 Twenties,” and is a two-time winner of the international COMAP Mathematical Contest in Modeling.
 Her goal is to further human exploration of space so that someday her dream role of “starship chief engineer” will be a real job.